There’s the game within the game, the game outside the game and the festive fervor of wagering frolicking.

 This is a game with parity written all over it, featuring two top teams.
-The moneyline, the spread, and the over-under generate the majority of money, but the props are fun.
+The moneyline, the spread and the over-under generate the majority of the money, but the props are fun.

-How could you not throw at least a couple bucks on some potentially crazy outcomes?
+How could you not throw at least a couple of bucks down on some potentially crazy outcomes?

 Here are some other wagering considerations from DraftKings.
-Some can literally be a toss of the coin, others require analysis.
+Some are literally a toss of the coin; others require analysis.

 Which team wins the coin toss?
 It’s -103 either way.